 Each school will retain its identity and character within the federation.
 Each will have its own Parent Teacher Association.

 Staff will continue to be employed by the Local Authority.
-The schools do not see this as a step towards moving into an academy trust, and indeed federation should secure their successful independence.
+The schools do not see this as a step towards moving into an academy trust, and indeed federating will allow both schools to maintain their independence.

-The Board and SLT will look to exploit cross federation benefits over time (e.g. staff interaction, pupil interaction, sharing best practice).
-Pupils should not feel disrupted by teaching staff changes.
+The Governing Board and Senior School Staff will in time be able to identify additional benefits over time (e.g. staff interaction, pupil interaction, sharing best practice).

 Governance